DianaAvram/Mesh-Network/README.md

 # Important information: #

-## Mapping between PCA number and  SOC number ##
+## Mapping between PCA and chip number ##

-When programming a development board, we may wonder what's the connection between the board's name and the according code.
+When programming a development board, we may wonder what's the connection between the board's name and the according PCA number.
-Hre is the mapping:  https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_gsg_ses%2FUG%2Fgsg%2Fchips_and_sds.html
+Here is the mapping:  https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_gsg_ses%2FUG%2Fgsg%2Fchips_and_sds.html